chrisknapp98/meditation-backend/README.md

 # Machine learning architecure

+The AI-mode in the app provides a personalized meditation experience by switching between visualizations, binaural beats, and breathing patterns as parameters.
+The neural network optimizes the meditation configuration to maximize its effectiveness
 This diagram is intended to provide you an overview of the fundamental architecture of the machine learning.

 ![Systemarchitektur](./images/ml1.png)